 China's Huayou invests in US$2.1 billion Indonesia nickel project

-REUTERS: China's Zhejiang Huayou Cobalt Co said on Monday it would partner electric vehicle battery maker EVE Energy and others in a US$2.08 billion nickel and cobalt project in Indonesia.
+BEIJING: China's Zhejiang Huayou Cobalt Co said on Monday (May 24) it would partner electric vehicle battery maker EVE Energy and others in a US$2.08 billion nickel and cobalt project in Indonesia.

 The company is also splashing out US$210 million on a stake in Chinese battery materials producer Tianjin B&M Science and Technology Co (B&M) as it makes investments across the rechargeable battery supply chain.